Elytro-eth/Elytro-wallet-contract/README.md

 ## Integration

-Third parties can build new modules/plugins on top of SoulWallet to add additional functionality.
+Third parties can build new modules/plugins on top of Elytro to add additional functionality.

 ### Module